deflation-index/deflation-index/assets/logo/README.md

 ## Updates

 These guidelines may be updated periodically.
-Current version: 1.0 (January 2026)
+Current version: 1.1 (January 2026)

+**Version 1.1 changes:**
+- Added social media profile image with dark background
+- Added black logo variant documentation
+- Updated file format guide with platform-specific recommendations
+- Clarified when to use transparent vs. dark background versions

 Check this file for the most current usage policies.